Plumsail/forms-docs/SharePoint/designer/controls.rst

     *   - New Line
         - Allows to select where the new line will be added - at the Top or at the Bottom of the table.
     *   - SaveTo
-        - Select or create a new hidden field in the current SharePoint List or Library to save DataTable data to.
+        - Select Multiline Plain Text field in the current SharePoint List to save DataTable data to.
+It will automatically :ref:`render control<save-fieldcustomizers>` in List View.

-          Can also delete any hidden field by selecting "🖉 Manage" option in the dropdown.
+          Alternatively create a new hidden field in editor.
+You can delete hidden fields by selecting "🖉 Manage" option in the dropdown.

 DataTable Column properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~